Minnesota Composting Council

 Email us if you're interested in joining the committee!

 The MNCC has been working with composters, product manufacturers, local units of government and the Minnesota Pollution Control Agency (MPCA) to amend MN Stat.
 325E.046 Standards for Labeling Plastics Bags to apply to food service products and other packaging claiming composability.
-The bill (HF1165 / SF2243) was included in the Environment & Natural Resources omnibus bills in both 2021 (removed in conference committee) and 2022 (no vote on the omnibus bill).
-We are happy to announce there are new bill numbers for the 2023-2024 session and are hopeful the bill will pass this year.
+We are happy to announce that after years of work, the bill (HF1315 / SF1321) was passed with the Governor's signature of the Environment & Natural Resources omnibus bill on Wednesday May 24, 2023.
+View New Law Here.

 Adoption of this bill will: